kikrishn/Blog/_posts/2021-03-09-sage-concave.md

 I meant to do it today, but I got my second covid vaccination earlier and it really took a lot out of me.
-I'm feverish and have a pretty bad migraine, so I didn't want to  work on "real things"... but I still wanted to feel productive.
+I'm feverish and have a pretty bad migraine, so I didn't want to  work on "real things", but I still wanted to feel productive...
 MSE it is.

 Today someone asked [a question][1], which again I'll paraphrase here: